 NOTE: If using a mantel proceed to If Using Mantel.
-If not using a mantel, follow the information on this Page.
+If not using a mantel, follow these instructions.

 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24", 30" and 36" Models Only).
-See Figure 5 for minimum clearances.
+If noncombustible material is less than 12", you must install the fireplace hood accessory (24" and 30" Models Only).
+See Figure 6, Page 11 for minimum clearances.